 Emergency Contraceptive pills are stocked by all major pharmacy chains, but be sure to phone ahead to make sure EC is available in your pharmacy.
-You will have to ask the pharmacist for EC; it will not be on the store shelves.
-Instead it will be kept behind the pharmacy counter.
+You will no longer have to ask the pharmacist for EC, it will now be on store shelves.

 There is now another form of emergency contraception pill.
 It is not a hormone and only available by prescription.
 It is approved for use up to 5 days after unprotected sex or contraception failure.
 This one-pill regimen is a progestin hormone that prevents pregnancy by preventing the release of an egg (ovulation) for up to 5 days; this is important because sperm cells can live for as long as 5 days in a woman’s reproductive system. ella may also work by changing the uterine lining to prevent a fertilized egg from attaching to the wall of the womb (implantation).
 A prescription is necessary for women of any age.
 Pregnancy must be ruled out before the medication may be taken.

 Call 855-5001 for details or to ask questions.